fogata/level/README.md

 ## Installation / run

-Has two ways to run this project:
+There are two ways to run this project:
 - Execute with docker
 - Execute local( is more fast)

  ✨Run with docker ✨
-Open project in visual studio IDE and select docker to start the project.
+- Open project in visual studio IDE and select docker to start the project.

 ✨Run local ✨
-Open project in visual studio IDE and select level to start the project.
+- Open project in visual studio IDE and select level to start the project.

 If you dont have a SQL installed at docker, get one with this command:
 - docker pull mcr.microsoft.com/mssql/server:latest